Giant anteater

 A solitary animal from south america

-The Giant Anteater (Myrmecophaga tridactyla), is a mammal native to Central and South America.
+The The Giant Anteater, also called giant anteater (Myrmecophaga tridactyla), is a mammal native to Central and South America.
 It is found in a wide variety of environments: open grasslands, wooded savannas and tropical rainforests.
 He spends the majority of his time there combing the ground looking for food.
 It is part of the same family as the Unau sloth.

 Despite its large size and unique appearance, it is a peaceful and discreet animal.
 His highly developed sense of smell compensates for his rather poor eyesight.
 It allows it to easily identify ant and termite colonies buried in the ground.